aduros/dts2haxe/README.md

 * Certain weird JS patterns that don't map well to Haxe.
 * Splitting generated Haxe into multiple .hx files.
 * Importing external type dependencies.
 Converting HTML dependencies to js.html.*.
+* Allowing quoted strings for identifiers.

+I'm not a Typescript developer, so there may be things I overlooked!
+If one of these TODOs is interesting to you, please fork and contribute.